Agent Builder is in beta. Some features are still in development and are subject to change.

 You’ve now built the UI and blueprint for the new agent.
 Go to the Preview view to test the agent.

-Paste a research paper into the Research paper text area and select a persona from the Persona dropdown.
-Then click the Summarize button to see the agent summarize the research paper for the selected persona.
+Paste meeting notes into the Meeting notes text area and select a summary format from the Summary format dropdown.
+Then click the Generate summary button to see the agent create a summary in your selected format.

 Deploy the agent